chngo5/HA-Sequence-Influenza-Phylogenetic-Tree/project_steps.md

-This project involves creating a phylogenetic tree from 17 strains of influenza found in humans.
+This project involves creating a phylogenetic tree from 17 HA segment nucleotide sequences of influenza found in humans.
 To begin organization, first I created a Final Project directory in my terminal.

 ```